-Until recent years there were several 16th & 17th century thatched cottages in and around the village, but now only two remain, one on Main Street, and one hidden away behind the ‘Rec’.
+Until recent years there were several 16th & 17th century thatched cottages in and around the village, but now only two remain.
+One is on Main Street, and one hidden away behind the Rec.
 Both are protected Grade II listed buildings.

 For many years the population remained at about 500, mainly agricultural workers, until the advent of the “Pits & Pipeworks”.

 It is still a fairly quiet, rural village, although the population has greatly expanded in recent years and is set to do so again with the advent of new homes being built on the village outskirts.

 Council houses were built in 1948 and 1950, but the biggest changes have been brought about by private development.

 The village primary school of St Margarets, for both boys and girls, is also a listed building and still survives to allow children to continue their education there until they are eleven years old.

 There is also a small garden nursery run by garden designer Anna Barker – Blackfordby Nursery – which can be accessed off Sandtop Lane next to the Village Hall.

 There is a real ale pub, The Black Lion, at the top of Main Street.
 Another pub, The Bluebell Inn at the bottom of the hill, is no longer in use and has been sold to property developers.